 Can Caffeine Help with Running Performance?

 The body’s response to caffeine may differ among individuals.
-While some may experience gastric issues, such as nausea and diarrhea, or feel jittery when they drink coffee before running, others may not have any of these problems.
+While some may experience gastric issues, such as nausea and diarrhea, or feel jittery when they drink coffee pre-workout, others may not have any of these problems.

-If you do not face any issues after consuming caffeine, you may have it before your run to benefit from its effects.
+If you do not face any issues after consuming caffeine, you may have your coffee pre-workout to benefit from its effects.

 How much caffeine do you need to improve performance?